WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 The simulation is numerically unstable.
 Bodies may rise or fall indefinitely and have unphysical responses.
 This occurs because there is an imbalance between the gravity and hydrostatic forces.
 If the gravity force is much larger than the hydrostatic force, bodies may fall indefinitely.
-The result is opposite when gravity is too small.
+The opposite may occur when gravity is small compared to the hydrostatic force.
 An extremely large or small stiffness can also cause this problem.
-A small stiffness will not restore a body to an equilibrium position.
+A small stiffness may not restore a body to an equilibrium position.
 A large stiffness may require a very small time step to be effective.

 Possible error messages